UnclePhilepe/AutofisherMC/README.md

 The logs are saved to `fishing_log.txt` in the same directory as the script.

-## Graceful Shutdown
+## Shutdown
-To stop the script gracefully, press `CTRL+C` in the terminal.
+To stop the script , press `CTRL+C` in the terminalor `CTRL+SHIFT+S` in-game.
 The script will stop capturing, save the log file, and exit cleanly.

+## Known Issues
+Bobber Detection Fails: If the bobber is not detected consistently, you may need to adjust the BOBBER_SEARCH_AREA or the HSV color range.
+Single Monitor Setup: The script is optimized for a two-monitor setup, displaying the feed on the secondary monitor.
+You may need to adjust the monitor index for a single monitor setup.
+Screen Flicker: If you display the overlay that shows where the script is looking there is a flicker.